 Recovery

-Let the journey begin
+Let your journey begin

 What is recovery?

-There are many different definitions of recovery depending on the source and purpose.
+There are many different definitions of recovery, depending on the source and purpose.
 Arguably, one of the most common themes of recovery is that it is a process, not a single event.
-It’s an ongoing journey of achieving and maintaining abstinence and it involves developing new coping skills and habits.
+It’s an ongoing journey of achieving and maintaining abstinence, and it involves developing new coping skills and habits.

 Holistic Approach

-What is a serenity retreat?
+What is a Serenity retreat?

 Serenity Retreats 2026